2020 will be our year.

 Be sure to pack your university gear for the conference time during Friday and Saturday (comfortable and casual with your university logos), dress to impress for our evening activities (think upscale tailgate for our nights out on the Tallahassee town), and university pride for our Community Service Day on Sunday (comfortable clothes with university logos).
 Don't forget to bring your university flags and swag to #CelebrateYourSchools!

 Click here to register for the conference.

 We have checked the box on our first step (formal approval of our name, which will be slightly different).
 We'll be announcing that soon.

-Board of Directors: We invite 5-7 individuals to be on the nonprofit’s inaugural board, and we especially invite individuals that have demonstrated:
+We are in the process of securing our board, and this group will be the first group to lead the work and vision of this national collective.
+We invite 5-7 individuals to be on the nonprofit’s inaugural board (term is 2 years and renewable), and we especially invite individuals that have demonstrated:

 1) Leadership or service with the black alumni association/group of a Partnering School;

 3) Participation across the Six Pillars of Impact;

 4) Willingness to support fundraising, and